infinitechris/PineBookProArchSetup/README.md

       ![error](files/Screenshot_20230701-200308.png)
  - Browse to [archlinuxarm-pbp/os/aarch64](https://pacman.kiljan.org/archlinuxarm-pbp/os/aarch64/) on the kiljan repo
    ![kiljan repo](files/Screenshot_20230701_201613.png)
+ - make a Downloads folder

+       mkdir Downloads
+ - change to this directory

+       cd Downloads
- - Copy the path to ap6256-firmware-2020.02-10-aarch64.pkg.tar.xz and paste it after `axel -a` in the terminal
+ - Copy the path to ap6256-firmware-2020.02-10-aarch64.pkg.tar.xz and paste it after `axel -a` in the terminal and press enter to download manually

         axel -a https://pacman.kiljan.org/archlinuxarm-pbp/os/aarch64/ap6256-firmware-2020.02-10-aarch64.pkg.tar.xz
  - Repeat for the other firmware that was missing
+     - I was missing `ap6256, pinebook-pro-post-install and pinebook-audio`
  - Shutdown

        shutdown -h now